The Red House site is now closed and will reopen in Spring 2021. All group tours will be cancelled or postponed until

 Britten Pears Arts maintains, conserves and develops The Red House as a major heritage site and through exhibitions, events, concerts and visits encourages people to learn more about the life and work of Benjamin Britten and Peter Pears.

-Self-guided visit including the downstairs rooms of The Red House, Library, Composition Studio, the gallery, and garden. (maximum 48 people)
+Self-guided visit including the downstairs rooms of the House, Library, Composition Studio, the gallery, and garden. (maximum 48 people)

-Guided visit of The Red House (upstairs and downstairs rooms), Library, Composition Studio, the gallery and garden. (maximum 16 people during opening hours, up to 32 out of hours).
+Guided visit of the House (upstairs and downstairs rooms), Library, Composition Studio, the gallery and garden. (maximum 16 people during opening hours, up to 32 out of hours).